 The purpose of this section is to separate quantities recycled, used for energy recovery, treated, or released, including disposals that are associated with normal or routine production operations from those that are not.
 While all quantities disposed, released recycled, combusted for energy recovery, or treated may ultimately be preventable, this section separates the quantities that are more likely to be reduced or eliminated by process-oriented source reduction activities from those releases that are largely unpredictable and are less amenable to such source reduction activities.
-For example, spills that occur as a routine part of production operations and could be reduced or eliminated by improved handling, loading, or unloading procedures are included in the quantities reported in Section 8.1 through 8.7 as appropriate.
-A total loss of containment resulting from a tank rupture caused by a tornado would be included in the quantity reported in Section 8.8.
+For example, otherwise released onsite or managed as a waste off site due to remedial actions, catastrophic events, or one time events not associated with the production process. spills that occur as a routine part of production operations and could be reduced or eliminated by improved handling, loading, or unloading procedures are included in the quantities reported in Section 8.1 through 8.7 as appropriate.
+A total loss of containment resulting from a tank rupture caused by a tornado would be included in the quantity reported in Section